 Reconciliation is a central part of Melbourne Water’s commitment to supporting a diverse and inclusive organisation, and preserving Indigenous culture.

-We are inviting input from Traditional Owner partners, Aboriginal businesses, Aboriginal community groups and Melbourne Water staff to help shape the actions and vision for our 3rd Reconciliation Action Plan.
+Through extensive engagement, we have received input from Traditional Owner partners, Aboriginal businesses, Aboriginal community groups and Melbourne Water staff to help shape the actions and vision for our 3rd Reconciliation Action Plan.

-Before we get your input, the following drop down menu will provide you with an overview of what we are working towards and who we are working with.
+The following drop down menu will provide you with an overview of what we are working towards and who we are working with.

 Reconciliation is about strengthening relationships between Aboriginal and Torres Strait Islander peoples and non-indigenous peoples to create equality, equity and close the gap.
 It means acknowledging the wrongs of the past so we can understand how it impacts the present.